soundasleep/rrw/README.md

 `rake db:setup` will setup the initial world.

-`rake test` will test the application with the data in `db/seeds.rb`.
+`rake db:test:load test` will test the application with the data in `db/seeds.rb` (ignore the deprecation warning for now [from Rails 4.1+](https://github.com/rails/rails/pull/13528)).

 == TODO